create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v16.0 Series

+**Leipzig, 9th August 2026:** The 16.1 series of X_ITE introduces a fresh new splash-screen design, giving applications a more modern and polished appearance while content is loading.
+The updated design improves the first impression for users with cleaner visuals and smoother presentation, making startup feel more refined without affecting existing projects or workflows.
+This enhancement is part of X_ITE's ongoing effort to modernize the user experience while maintaining full compatibility and performance.

+### Notable Changes

+- [x] Improved context menu handling on mobile devices.

+## X_ITE v16.0 Series

 *Leipzig, 26th July 2026:* The 16.0 series of X_ITE introduces a new comprehensive test suite based on [Vitest](https://vitest.dev), significantly improving automated testing across both Node.js and browser environments.
 The new testing infrastructure has already helped uncover and resolve a number of subtle bugs, increasing the overall stability and reliability of the library.
 This investment in automated testing provides a solid foundation for future development and helps ensure that new features and changes can be integrated with greater confidence.

 Additionally, X_ITE no longer depends on jQuery.
 The entire codebase now uses modern, standards-based JavaScript APIs, reducing the overall library size, eliminating an external dependency, and simplifying maintenance.
 This change has no impact on existing X3D content or the public X_ITE API, while contributing to faster loading times and a leaner, more future-proof implementation.